voidedWarranties/SnowWolfJS/CONTRIBUTING.md

 ## Contributing to SnowWolf
 Contributions must be made using the Atom text editor (https://atom.io).
 Default spacing should be used.
+Linux (Ubuntu Budgie is what I use) makes it **much** easier to contribute.
+Please consider using Linux, or using a VM.
+A Debian based distribution is recommended.

 Look at existing files in the repository to see how to add files.
 Your modules/features should be config-friendly (tweakable).